 While the above-mentioned "health woes" may appear to be fairly innocuous to those who are not affected by them, a Texas jury awarded \$2.9 million to a family for property damage and personal injury in a suit against Aruba Petroleum, an oil company whose wells virtually surrounded the family home.
-Symptoms included headaches, nausea, rashes, dizziness and vomiting.
-The case may be appealed by the company (Morris, 2014).
+Symptoms included headaches, nausea, rashes, dizziness and vomiting (Morris, 2014).
+The company has appealed the decision (Watson, 2016).